covid-19-impact-lab/liss-questionnaires/create-documentation/rst-files/Health Beliefs/SubjectiveEffectivenessofHealthBehaviors.rst

        not effective at all, hardly effective, somewhat effective, effective, very effective :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

-In your opinion, how effective is washing your hands or using desinfectant when it comes to protecting yourself against the coronavirus?; *Variable:* ``effect_wash_hands``
+In your opinion, how effective is washing your hands or using desinfectant when it comes to protecting yourself against the coronavirus?
+ *Variable:* ``effect_wash_hands``

 .. csv-table::